Q. What can I bring and not bring when entering a residential program?

 All of the counselors at our programs are either licensed addiction counselors or mental health professionals who hold a licensed in their respective field of work.
 This includes psychiatrists, licensed marriage and family therapists, licensed professional clinical counselors, registered and licensed professional nurses.
 Our programs also hold a license by the State of Minnesota.

-Q. Can my family contact me visit while I am in treatment?
+Can my family contact me or visit while I am in treatment?

 Yes, across our residential programs each site offers visitation on specific dates and times of the week.
 We also offer family education along with visitation at a select number of our programs.
 Once you or your loved one has been admitted into a program we recommend speaking directly with staff to find out the exact schedule for visitation.